 All 700 level courses have undergraduate 500 level counterparts bearing the same last two digits.
 The 700 level courses are offered only for graduate level credit and require additional appropriate experiences for all students enrolled.
 Credit will not be awarded for both the 500 and 700 level of the same course.
 Students who have previously taken the undergraduate counterpart of these courses at the 500 level will not be permitted to enroll for graduate level credit in the 700 level counterpart.
-Courses numbered in the 700 and 800 series are open only to graduate students.
+Courses numbered in the 700 and 800 series are open only to graduate students or to undergraduate students granted concurrent enrollment or admitted to a 3+2 dual-degree program.
+Courses in the 900 series ae open only to doctoral students.